softwaresaved/software-deposit-guidance/markdown/WhatToDeposit.md

 ### Narratives of what the code does and how it does it

 It can help others if you complement your source code with a pseudo-code [^24] narrative of what it does and how it does it.
-This narrative can bridge the gap between your research in the abstract, as for example, described in papers, and your research as concretely implemented in your source code.
+This narrative can bridge the gap between your research in the abstract, as, for example, described in papers, and your research as concretely implemented in your source code.
 It can help others understand how you implemented your research without needing to understand the specific programming language in which you implemented it.
 As for source code, a pseudo-code narrative can include citations for publications describing algorithms or analyses that have been implemented, or used, by you.

 ### Narratives of the software's ecosystem

 Research software does not exist in a vacuum, but forms a part of an ecosystem, which includes the sources – hand-crafted data, processes, services, software, databases – from which the data it consumes originates and the sinks to which the data it produces is destined.
-It can help others to understand how your software contributes to research, and what it does, if you provide information on this ecosystem.
+It can help others to understand how your software contributes to research and what it does, if you provide information on this ecosystem.

 You can use an English language narrative to describe this ecosystem.
 In addition to this, Research Object ontology [^25], Common Workflow Language (CWL) [^26], GA4GH Task Execution Schema (TES) [^27], Workflow Description Language (WDL) [^28] and YAWL (Yet Another Workflow Language) [^29] all offer ways to more formally represent software, processes, parameters, inputs, outputs and the relationships between these.